5 minute read

 This, mixed with an ever-increasing number of professionals in the sector has led to a more competitive market, where individuals must continuously upskill themselves to remain relevant.
 This has also led to the further development of tools and frameworks that make programming more accessible to those without a deep technical background.

-Let’s face it, programming used to be for nerds and people how really liked it.
+Let’s face it, programming used to be for nerds and people who really liked it.
 This industry is now very popular and many people from other industries are making the switch.
-There is a lot of people who is here only for the money and don’t love what they do.

 While I believe this mixture of factors lead to job losses in the programming sector, I believe that it will simply shift the focus towards more specialized and creative tasks.
 But, again, not everyone will be up for it.